Skip to content

 Now that you’ve seen how add, commit, push and pull move a single line of work between the working directory, staging area, local repo and remote, it’s time for the next idea: doing more than one thing at once.
 Branches let you split a project’s history so you can develop a new feature, try an experiment, or apply a hotfix without disturbing the work everyone else is doing on main.
 Merging is how those parallel histories come back together.
 This is sometimes clean, sometimes not.

 The lab below renders the local repository as a left-to-right commit graph, with each branch on its own horizontal “lane”.
 The remote panel on the right is your GitLab origin: branches only appear there once you push them.
-As you create branches, switch between them, commit, and merge, watch how the graph changes shape — that shape is what git log --graph is showing you on the command line.
+The small legend under the graphs decodes the symbols: the ring marks HEAD, a node labelled M is a merge commit, and every commit keeps the colour of the branch it was born on.
+Hover over any commit to see its hash and message.
+As you create branches, switch between them, commit, and merge, watch how the graph changes shape; that shape is exactly what git log --graph shows you on the command line.

 Work through these in order.
 After each one, glance at the What happened panel at the bottom as it explains what each command did, in plain English.

 1. Make a branch and switch to it.
-From the fresh starting state (press “reset”), type a name like feature/login into the branch field and click git branch.
-Notice that HEAD doesn’t move as you’ve created a label, but you’re still on main.
-Now use git switch to move onto the new branch.
+From the fresh starting state (click the Fresh repo preset, or Reset at the top right of the Commands panel), go to the Pointers group, type a name like feature/login into the branch field and click git branch.
+A new label appears on the graph in its own colour, but notice that HEAD doesn’t move: you’ve created a label and you’re still on main.
+Now click git switch; the menu beside it has already selected your new branch.

 2. Commit on a branch.
-With HEAD on your feature branch, make two commits.
+With HEAD on your feature branch, use the Record group to make two commits.
 Watch how only the feature lane grows; main sits still on its own commit.
-Use “git push origin” to publish the branch to GitLab.
-Switch back to main and then merge the branch into main.
-Notice that the HEAD is now on the feature branch.
-If you push now you can publish this update to GItLab.
+Use git push origin in Publish & tidy to publish the branch to GitLab.
+Switch back to main, then merge the feature branch from the Combine group.
+Notice that main now points to the same commit as your feature branch and HEAD is on main.
+Push again to publish the updated main to GitLab.

 Git Branching Lab